 Out Aloud, Sheffield's Gay Choir

-Out Aloud is Sheffield's Gay Choir.
+Out Aloud is Sheffield's LGBT Choir.
 It was formed in 2006 and enables lesbians, gay men, bisexual and transgendered people in Sheffield to enjoy singing as a community.

 There are no auditions and you don't need to be an experienced singer or read music.